hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.3.0 =
+* Dropped support for PHP 7.0 and 7.1.
+The minimum required PHP version is now 7.2.
 * Added a live form in the Contact Form 7 admin editor.
 * Added support for Contact Form 7 embedded forms.
 * Added support for the WooCommerce Checkout block.